-In Part 1 of this series, I explained some of the challenges faced when new students join the Montessori preschool classroom mid-year; students who have not yet been in a Montessori environment.
+In Part 1 of this article, I explained some of the challenges faced when new students join the Montessori preschool classroom mid-year; students who have not yet been in a Montessori environment.
 One activity that we chose to reinforce respect for community is the Friendship Salad.

 Each child arrived at the door for the day with a piece of fruit in their hand.
-They told me what type of fruit they brought and I thanked them very much for bringing a piece of fruit to share.
+They told me what type of fruit they brought, and I thanked them very much for bringing a piece of fruit to share.
 The items were placed into a basket and the basket was placed in the middle of the circle.
 During circle time, we talked about the types of fruit, and the fact that everyone is going to work together to make the most delicious salad.

-After circle, I excused the children one by one and asked two children to go and wash their hands so that they can begin preparing the Fruit Salad.
+After circle, I excused the children one by one and asked two to go and wash their hands so that they could begin preparing the fruit salad.
 There was a washing station set up, a cutting station– and of course– a clean-up station.
 Throughout the morning the children were busy washing their hands, washing the fruit, cutting the fruit, placing the fruit in bowls (one bowl for each type), and then cleaning their cutting board and cutting tools.
 Once everyone had a turn at each station, it was time to enjoy the salad together and everyone was so excited.